a7bf9/elmen/README.md

 # elmen
-A django based platform for different kinds of web based apps, e. g. an app to create beter lists, a better really private calender, etc.
+A django based platform for different kinds of web based apps, e. g. an app to create better lists, a better really private calender, etc.